yagu0/vchess/client/README.md

 download the folders and files listed in download\_objects file.
 (This is optional, most variants will work without it).

+For Emergo and Avalam, run generateSVG\*.py scripts in folder public/images/pieces/Emergo and Avalam (pieces SVGs).

 Finally install dependencies.
 ```
 npm install